Ik-Emmanuel/CTD_data_transformation_operations/README.md

-# Data Manipulation and analysis with python
+# Data Manipulation and Analysis With Python
 ----
 This code repository involves analysis of data of CTD measurements from The Western Channel Observatory (WCO)  marine biodiversity reference site.